mohamed2108268/Smart-Access/README.md

 # SmartAccess: Biometric Access Control System

-This is my graduation project for the Computer Science program.
-It's a biometric access control system that uses facial recognition and voice verification to control access to rooms.
+Our graduation project is a biometric access control system that uses facial recognition and voice verification to control access to rooms.

 ## Project Overview